Sequoia leads $21 million raise to help Next Trucking match carriers with shippers

 The system, like many others in the shared economy, is based on reviews.
 “We vet applicants with an implemented background check,” wrote Yan.
 “If the drivers receive three bad reviews, they are blocked.”

-Other players in this sector include Uber Freight and Convoy, who also offer digital freight matching capabilities.
+Other players in this sector include Uber Freight and Convoy, which also offer digital freight matching capabilities.

 To date, Next Trucking has raised a total of $28 million.
-It will use the fresh injection of capital to further develop the product, ramp up on operations and marketing, and expand to new markets in the U.S.
+It will use the fresh injection of capital to further develop the product, ramp up operations and marketing, and expand to new markets in the U.S.

 The startup currently has 45 employees.